IELTS Reading: A smart and the best strategy to handle YES/NO/NOT GIVEN

 1. It took workers many years to build the stone steps characteristic of stepwells.

-Clues: Scanning the third and fourth paragraph, we find a match with the 3rd part, “As their name suggests, stepwells comprise a series of stone steps descending from the ground level … . .. . . ..”.
+Clues: Scanning the third and fourth paragraphs, we find a match with the 3rd part, “As their name suggests, stepwells comprise a series of stone steps descending from the ground level … . .. . . ..”.
 But there is no mention of the 1st and 2nd part in the paragraphs.
 So, again, we can give only one tick(√).

 One tick () = NOT GIVEN.